zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 Well spoken!
 Habryka reports that he "really care[s] about this flag too" and that "much of the decisions [he has] made around LessWrong have been to foster a culture that understands and rallies behind this flag."
 He expresses hope that his acknowledgement of the risks of sycophancy will give supporters of the culture of excellence "a bit more trust that [he is] tracking some things they care about."

 And it would give a bit more trust _if Habryka were telling the truth_.
 But the remainder of the post persistently construes criticism as "punishments" or as claims to have "violated some social norm", and ultimately announces a ban of Achmiz on the grounds that the judgements Achmiz expresses have deleterious social effects (bringing the site closer to the alleged sneer attractor).
-That is, the entire point of the post is to announce that the moderators are preventing Achmiz from openly discussing _Less Wrong_ authors and their contributions!
+The entire point of the post is to announce that the moderators are preventing Achmiz from openly discussing _Less Wrong_ authors and their contributions!

 One can only infer that Habryka is lying or self-deluding when he claims to care about a "Every individual owns their own judgment of you" principle.
 One almost has to wonder if the text of the "flag" was ghostwritten; Habryka shows little sign of even understanding the concept elsewhere in the post.
 After a discussion of Achmiz's alleged commenting patterns (which I thoroughly rebut in the next section), Habryka speculates that users will "ultimately give up feeling dejected and like a lot of people on LessWrong hate you."
 Setting aside the obvious irrationality of this inference—there's no good reason to think that one user's persistent questioning of your ideas implies that "a lot" of people "hate" you—well, so what?